 All of these plants can be found at Anderson Point Community Park!

-Each season the Parks and Recreation Land Stewardship Coordinator shares six plants that you may see in Raleigh Parks during the course of the season.
+Each season the Parks, Recreation and Cultural Resources Land Stewardship Coordinator shares six plants that you may see in Raleigh Parks during the course of the season.
 The information below provides a brief description of each plant including what park you may see it in, a photo of the plant, and a link for further detail.
 All of the plants found on this page are species native to the area.

 Atamasco Lily (Zephranthes atamasco)

 This lovely member of the lily family can be found in moist, rich woodlands throughout the southeastern U.S. It is a native perennial that forms from a bulb.
 The Atamasco Lily has flat, grass-like basal leaves up to 16 inches long and a quarter inch wide.
 In the spring, solitary fragrant flowers will appear at the end of a hollow stem called a scape.
 Its blossoms changes from pure white to pink as the blossoms age.
 The plant goes dormant in the summer like many other spring ephemerals.Learn more about Atamasco Lily.

 The evergreen high climbing Crossvine is a favorite of hummingbirds, and when in bloom is one of the most beautiful flowers in the forest.
 The stunning trumpet-shaped flowers appear in late spring, at about the time ruby-throated hummingbirds are returning to North Carolina from their wintering grounds in Mexico or Central America.
 The flowers appear in clusters and are often yellow on the inside and red on the outside.
 The Crossvine’s opposite compound leaves are unique and make the vine easy to identify even when the vine is not flowering.
 The vine has two leaflets that are 3-5 inches long and a modified third leaflet that appears as a corkscrew-like tendril that helps the vine climb so high.Learn more about Crossvine.